 The California Academy of Sciences is a science museum that offers an afterschool program called Science Action Club (SAC).
-My work helped expand SAC to 15 states across the nation.

 Many afterschool educators lack formal training in education and work multiple part-time jobs.
 They require curriculum and professional development to be effective at their role.

 Science Action Club (SAC) is a professional development provider in the afterschool space.
 Based on a number of conversations and interviews, I came up with a list of characteristics common among SAC's educators.

 Here are two sample personas of SAC educators.

 My team created a blended learning program to train our educator network.
 Accordingly, each educator would go through an online training and an in-person workshop.